eapowertools/qs-admin-playbook/docs/asset_management/apps/analyze_app_adoption.md

 ![app_adoption_3.png](images/app_adoption_3.png)

-Now select _Add measure_, and add **Sessions**.
+Now, select _Add measure_, and add **Sessions**.

 ![app_adoption_4.png](images/app_adoption_4.png)

-In the properties panel, expand the **Session App Name** panel, and set the _Limitation_ to _Fixed number_, and set the _Top_ to "6".
-The "6" allows for the top five applications to show, along with the _Others_.
+In the properties panel, expand the **Session App Name** panel and set the _Limitation_ to _Fixed number_.
+Next, set the _Top_ to "6".
+The "6" allows for the top five applications to show, along with the _Others_ faux dimension.
 Ensure that _Show others_ is toggled on.

 ![app_adoption_5.png](images/app_adoption_5.png)

-Following, select the **UserId** dimension, and do the same as above, except now set the top to "11".
+Following, select the **UserId** dimension, and do the same as above except now set the top to "11".

 ![app_adoption_6.png](images/app_adoption_6.png)